 We are delighted with the efficiency and reliability of our new cooling system.
 As a result, we are able to meet the extra demand and have peace of mind that our customers will continue to receive the freshest produce from us, and of the highest quality.

 Chief Engineer, Kerry Foods

-JD Industrial worked closely with the client to design a system that accommodates the increase in product load – the result – an energy efficient package that now delivers an additional 237kW of Qcooling capacity that is able to turn down ratio for minimum load and also over clock to 60 cycles to deliver the upper cooling capacity.
+JD Industrial worked closely with Kerry Food’s team to design a system that accommodates the increase in product load – the result – an energy efficient package that now delivers an additional 237kW of Qcooling capacity that is able to turn down ratio for minimum load and also over clock to 60 cycles to deliver the upper cooling capacity.

 Should one of the machines become out of service, the new package will now able to operate at 57% (2,350 tonnes) at the peak design ambient conditions.